emilcieslar/civihr/README.md

 ## Notes

+1. You can see on the roadmap that the timeline is loading similarly to the video provided (apart from the bubbling bullets).
+Also you can switch between first two features.

-1. You may have noticed that top-bar is absolute positioned for screen sizes large and up.
+2. You may have noticed that top-bar is absolute positioned for screen sizes large and up.
 I could simply place the header inside .homepage-intro section and therefore making it static.
 However as other parts of the site (such as Blog) don't have the .homepage-intro section with transparent top-bar over an image, programmer would not be able to reuse the top-bar into header section in a generic layout.
 This way a programmer can easily remove .absolute and/or .transparent classes from .top-bar-wrapper making the top-bar static and usable on other parts such as Blog.
 Also adding .no-border class to the .top-bar would remove the white bottom border.

-2. Typekit fonts won't work on different domain than specified so please make sure you're viewing the site on [provided page](http://emilcieslar.github.io/civihr).
+3. Typekit fonts won't work on different domain than specified so please make sure you're viewing the site on [provided page](http://emilcieslar.github.io/civihr).

-3. Some parts are not refined to pixel perfect details, which is due to time constraints.
+4. Some parts are not refined to pixel perfect details, which is due to time constraints.
 My strategy was to show as much as possible to the reasonable detail.

   For example:
   1. blog and event arrows in the top bar,